Worried about your child? Warning signs and ways to help

 If you have concerns or you know they are drinking, use it as an opportunity to have a chat about alcohol.

-For more information on young people and alcohol and real-life accounts, you might like to read Sharing Experiences & Suggestions Around Alcohol & Substance Abuse.pdf (size 881.3 KB) by Brian Wall.
+For more information on young people, alcohol and real-life accounts, you might like to read Sharing experiences and suggestions around alcohol and substance abuse.
+A guide for parents.pdf (size 1.2 MB) by Brian Wall